 All chimney owners should have their chimneys regularly inspected and swept.
 Four Winds Masonry and Chimney is happy to conduct thorough inspections of your chimney, both inside and out, starting from the fireplace all the way up to the chimney cover.
-We’ll make sure that the chimney is safe for use, free of moisture, debris, and other damage and obstructions that need repair.
-We use a camera to inspect the smoke chamber and bottom flue tiles.
+We’ll make sure that the chimney is suitable for use, free of moisture, debris, and other damage and obstructions that need repair.
+We use a camera to inspect the smoke chamber and full interior of the chimney.

 Chimney Inspection Levels

 There are three levels of inspections.
 Below are the definitions according to the Chimney Safety Institute of America.